Back to Inside Track Blog

 Whether you’re heading to an official event or you’re exercising in the comfort of your own home, there are plenty of beginner-friendly activities that you can take on for National Fitness Day.

 We all know how scary it can feel when you’re first dipping your toe into the world of fitness, but there’s no need to worry!
-National Fitness Day can be a great way to explore exercise, and at Fitness First, we have a dedicated guide to beginners in the gym
+National Fitness Day can be a great way to explore exercise, and at Fitness First, we have a dedicated guide for beginners in the gym

 Can you still participate if you have a health condition or a disability?